MIND-V: Hierarchical World Model for Long-Horizon Robotic Manipulation with RL-based Physical Alignment: Method

-\textbf{Physical Foresight Coherence (PFC) Reward ($R_{\text{physics}}$):} This reward innovatively employs a pre-trained visual world model, V-JEPA2~\cite{vjepa2}, to serve as an objective arbiter of physical plausibility (Figure~\ref{fig:f3}).
-Pre-trained via self-supervision on large-scale real-world data and fine-tuned on a robotics dataset, V-JEPA2 acquires an internal model of world dynamics, enabling it to accurately understand the existing state and predict future states within an abstract latent space.
-For each generated video, a sliding window approach is employed to assess local physical plausibility.
-The consistency score $s_i$ for each window is the cosine similarity between V-JEPA2's latent prediction and the actual future:
+\runhead{Physical Foresight Coherence (PFC) Reward ($R_{\text{physics}}$)} We leverage V-JEPA2~\cite{vjepa2}, pretrained via self-supervision on large-scale video data and fine-tuned on robotics datasets, as a physics referee.
+Its learned world dynamics enable accurate latent-space prediction of future states.
+For each generated video, a sliding window computes the local physical plausibility score $s_i$ as the cosine similarity between V-JEPA2's latent prediction and the actual future (Fig.~\ref{fig:f3}):

-where $E_v$ and $P_v$ are V-JEPA2's visual encoder and predictor, respectively.
-To concentrate optimization on the most egregious physical violations, we employ a softmax-based weighting scheme to assign higher weights to windows with larger physical errors $(1-s_i)$:
+where $E_v$ and $P_v$ denote V-JEPA2's visual encoder and predictor, respectively.
+To concentrate optimization on the most severe physical violations, a softmax-weighted aggregation assigns higher weights to windows with larger errors $(1 - s_i)$: